codesections-personal/codesections/content/blog/gutenberg-quickstart-1/index.md

 look a bit better and it will let us see the process for uploading static files.

-Since we don't have a favicon of our own, let's barrow Gutenberg's.
+Since we don't have a favicon of our own, let's borrow Gutenberg's.
 I've [saved a copy of the file](https://raw.githubusercontent.com/codesections/gutenberg-simple-demo/v05/static/favicon.ico) to the GitHub repository.
 Go ahead and download it now, and save it to `static/favicon.ico`.
 Having done that, what else do we need to do?